 So they venture forth, but one remains.
 It nearly kills Morgan, but a series of can’t-be-coincidences result in triumph over the remaining alien: Morgan’s asthma stops his lungs from absorbing the poison sprayed by the alien, Colleen’s dying words open Graham’s eyes to the signs around him, including Merrill’s conveniently placed minor league baseball record commemorative bat, which Merrill then uses to hit the alien, sending it flying against a shelf where Bo’s rejected half-full cups of water (which is like acid to the aliens) fall on him.
-Morgan is OK, and with his survival Graham believes again.I have never written a summary that did less justice in my entire life.
+Morgan is OK, and with his survival and what he witnessed, Graham believes again.I have never written a summary that did less justice in my entire life.
 You’re wishing you’d watched the movie, aren’t you?
 Well you should be.
 Unless you did.
-In which case you’re thinking about what a crappy summary I wrote.
+In which case you’re just thinking about what a crappy summary I wrote.

 Basically, the titular “signs” are two-fold: the signs of the aliens coming, and then the signs indicating a greater force working in Graham’s life.
 It’s many different kinds of movie all in one.
 A story about a man getting his faith back, a story of a family dealing with loss surviving something together and coming out stronger, a sci-fi movie about an alien invasion, and a horror/thriller filled with chills and startling moments.
 And it’s very good at being each of those things.